Get

 How Long Are Dachshunds Typically Pregnant?
 Gestation Period & Stages Explained

-There are a few circumstances, which may influence the gestation period.
-There are also multiple other aspects of your doxie’s pregnancy to be aware of.
+There are a few circumstances that may influence the gestation period.
+There are also several other aspects of your doxie’s pregnancy to be aware of.
 Let’s have a look at what you can expect.

 What’s the Best Age to Breed My Dachshund?

-Doxies are considered fully grown by the time they are about a year old.
-If you are planning to breed with your young lady, it is advisable to wait until she is at least this old.
-Additionally, it is recommended that female Dachshunds are not bred on their first heat.
-This is because doing so is associated with increased risks of certain health issues and/or a difficult pregnancy or labor.
-It is also advised that they do not become first-time mums if they are older than four or five years old.
+Doxies are considered fully grown when they are about a year old, and female Dachshunds shouldn’t be bred on their first heat.
+Doing so is associated with increased risks of health complications during labor.
+It is also advised that they do not become first-time mums if they are at least 4 years old.

 How Can I Tell If My Doxie is Pregnant?

-If your bitch has been covered, either intentionally or not, there are a few tell-tale signs you can look out for that could hint at her condition.
-You might fancy that you can see these signs within a few days, but in reality, you’ll only be able to get an idea once she is around three weeks along.
+If your pup is pregnant, there are a few tell-tale signs you can look out for that could hint at her condition.
+You might fancy that you can see these signs within a few days, but in reality, you’ll only be able to get an idea once she is around 3 weeks along.
 Look out for the following:

 • Decreased appetite (first few weeks)